herter4171/notes_public/Readme.md

 The first thing that's needed is an AMI with Docker installed.

 ### Packer
 To run Packer, you first need to download the zip file from [here](https://www.packer.io/downloads), then put the binary in the directory `packer`.
 If paths for your AWS credentials or GitHub private key differ from what's in the bottom of [packer/playbook.yml](packer/playbook.yml), you will want to modify accordingly.
+Last of all, if your preferred region isn't `us-west-1`, change that in the top of [packer/ami_gen.json](packer/ami_gen.json).
 From there, simply run the following in the `packer` directory.
 ```
 ./packer build ami_gen.json
 ```